sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

   > **Note**: This will confirm that you have published the Contoso web application via Application Gateway.

 # Task 3: Monitor attacks against your web application

+In this task, you will Monitor the attacks against the web application.

 ## Task 3.1: Create Storage Account